frderoubaix/frderoubaix/README.md

 </div>

 ### :man_technologist: About Me :
-I am a computer engineer in apprenticeship from France.
+I am a computer engineer from France.

 - :telescope: I’m working as a Fullstack Engineer at Leroy Merlin in France and I'm learning as student at INSA.

-- 🤝 I’m looking to make an internship abroad.
+- 🤝 Work with love for Human Resources, Corporate Social Responsibility, Training and Recruitment domain

 - :zap: In my free time I am reading tech articles, develop some programs and practice music :guitar::trumpet:.